Wilmington Regional Tournament

 Above Image: "Science Olympiad Team Members and Coaches Celebrate at 2014 Award Ceremony"

 If you have questions pertaining to the Wilmington Region or its Regional Tournament please view the complete Wilmington tournament information or contact one of the Wilmington Regional Directors Katie Martin (firstname.lastname@example.org) or Dennis Kubasko (email@example.com).

 Over the years, the Science Olympiad has grown throughout the state of North Carolina.
 In order for travel to be most convenient for as many schools as possible we have divided the 100 counties in North Carolina into 11 Regional Sites.
 Each of these Regions has its own Director(s), and each Region holds a separate tournament.

-Nearly 1,000 middle school and high school students from Bladen, Brunswick, Columbus, New Hanover and Pender counties have competed in the annual Wilmington Regional Science Olympiad hosted by CESTEM at the University of North Carolina Wilmington.
-Teams compete in forty-six activities that test their skills and knowledge of chemistry, physics, engineering, technology and more.
+Nearly 1,000 middle school and high school students from Bladen, Brunswick, Columbus, New Hanover and Pender counties will compete in the annual UNC Wilmington Regional Science Olympiad from 8:30 a.m. to 4 p.m. on Saturday, March 7th, at the University of North Carolina Wilmington.
+Sixty-four middle and high school teams will compete in 46 activities that will test their skills and knowledge of science, technology, engineering and mathematics (STEM).

-NCSO activities are funded in part by the Time Warner Cable’s Connect-a-Million-Minds initiative.
-The Wilmington Regional event is facilitated with the help of volunteers from Time Warner Cable, General Electric, Corning, New Hanover County Schools, the UNCW Watson College of Education the College of Arts and Sciences, the College of Health and Human Services and the Center for Education in Science, Technology, Engineering and Mathematics.
+NCSO activities are funded in part by BASF, Time Warner Cable’s Connect-a-Million-Minds initiative and SAS Institute, Inc. The Wilmington Regional event is facilitated with the help of volunteers General Electric, Corning, New Hanover County Schools, the UNCW Watson College of Education, the UNCW College of Arts and Sciences, the College of Health and Human Services and the Center for Education in Science, Technology, Engineering and Mathematics.